josmanperez/ContactsRealmWebApp/README.md

 All these libraries are in the `package.json`.
 When executing a `docker-compose up --build -d` all the packages are automatically installed.

+# Step by Step

+Follow the link to the [Wiki](https://github.com/josmanperez/ContactsRealmWebApp/wiki) page for a step by step instruccionts on how to run this application.